401-Advanced-DOTNOT-CSHARP/Lab08-Collections/README.md

 ### Change Log
 ***[The change log will list any changes made to the code base.
 This includes any changes from TA/Instructor feedback]***
-1.2: Created Classes: Book, Author and Library.
+1.3: Added the 2 methods given to us from the Lab and comments on what they do - July 15 2020 1.2: Created Classes: Book, Author and Library.
 Did some basic code in each as well as Program - July 15 2020 1.1: Created README, gitignore, and initial project - July 15 2020